TanStack/router/docs/guide/type-safety.md

 title: Type Safety
 ---

-TanStack Router is built to be _extremely_ type-safe.
+TanStack Router is built to be as type-safe as possible within the limits of the TypeScript compiler and runtime.
 This means that it's not only written in TypeScript, but that it also **fully infers the types it's provided and tenaciously pipes them through the entire routing experience**.

 Ultimately, this means that you write **less types as a developer** and have **more confidence in your code** as it evolves.